-9. After UTM receives the identity list of the authorized UAV(s), it may initiate the Location Procedure for each UAV in the list as defined in TS 23.273 [8], where the periodic location can be used for tracking each UAV.
+7. After UTM receives the identity list of the authorized UAV(s), it may initiate the Location Procedure for each UAV in the list as defined in TS 23.273 [8], where the periodic location can be used for tracking each UAV.

-6.1.2 Functional Description

-Editor's note: This clause outlines solution principles and documents any assumptions made.

-6.1.3 Procedures

-Editor's note: This clause describes high-level procedures and information flows for the solution.

 6.1.4 Impacts on services, entities and interfaces

 The solution has impacts in the following entities:

-- AMF:
+- AMF/MME:

 - Needs to support the Monitoring Event "identity list of aerial UEs in the target area".